vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/requirements/data-node-infrastructure.md

 The impact of having slower cores than recommended (or older cores that have a reduced IPC rate compared to modern Zen3 cores) is that the maximum throughput will be reduced due to the bottlenecks being single threaded.

 ### File system performance testing
 In benchmark testing using the default Ubuntu file system of EXT4 against ZFS with zstd compression turned on, it was determined that ZFS has an impact on performance when using NVMe drives, while the opposite is seen in SATA drives.
+More blocks per minute (bpm) is better.

 |     | NVMe SSD (bpm)  | Service Time | SATA SSD (bpm) | Service Time |
 | ----------- | ----------- | ----------- | ----------- |